Aluminium gallium indium phosphide

-Aluminium gallium indium phosphide (auto=1|AlGaInP, also AlInGaP, InGaAlP, GaInP, etc.) is a semiconductor material that provides a platform for the development of novel multi-junction photovoltaics and optoelectronic devices, as it spans a direct bandgap from deep ultraviolet to infrared.
+Aluminium gallium indium phosphide (auto=1|AlGaInP, also AlInGaP, InGaAlP, etc.) is a semiconductor material that provides a platform for the development of multi-junction photovoltaics and optoelectronic devices.
+It has a direct bandgap ranging from ultraviolet to infrared photon energies.

-AlGaInP is used in manufacture of light-emitting diodes of high-brightness red, orange, green, and yellow color, to form the heterostructure emitting light.
+AlGaInP is used in heterostructures for high-brightness red, orange, green, and yellow light-emitting diodes.
 It is also used to make diode lasers.

-Formation
+Preparation

-AlGaInP layer is often grown by heteroepitaxy on gallium arsenide or gallium phosphide in order to form a quantum well structure.
-Heteroepitaxy is a kind of epitaxy performed with materials that are different from each other.
-In heteroepitaxy, a crystalline film grows on a crystalline substrate or film of a different material.
+AlGaInP is typically grown by heteroepitaxy on gallium arsenide or gallium phosphide substrates in order to form a quantum well structure that can be fabricated into different devices.

-This technology is often used to grow crystalline films of materials for which single crystals cannot 1D view.

-Another example of heteroepitaxy is gallium nitride (GaN) on sapphire.